Bin-Cao/SimXRD/README.md

 ## xrd2db

-**Each crystal is simulated 30 times and saved sequentially.
-Therefore, the first 30 spectra belong to the same crystal, followed by the next 30 spectra representing another crystal, and so forth.**
+**Each crystal is simulated x times and saved sequentially.
+Therefore, the first x spectra belong to the same crystal, followed by the next x spectra representing another crystal, and so forth.**

 ``` javascript